Skip to main content

 UAE nationals

-- Valid passport + valid Schengen visa, return ticket, accommodation proof
+Valid passport + a valid Schengen/UK/EU/US visa or a Schengen/EU/US residence permit, return ticket, accommodation proof

 Turkish passport holders